BabyMochi/BabyMochi/README.md

 • TwitchCon Developers Hackathon Finalist Award (Sept 28 – 29, 2019)

 ## Interests
-• Some of my interests are running, photography, dancing, Machine Learning, eating out, and of course hackathons
+• Some of my interests are running, photography, dancing, ML and AI, eating out, and of course hackathons

 🌱 currently working on large SQL data and looking to incorporate it with ai and ml models